HsnHmrc/Papcorns/README.md

 ## 📁 Files in This Repository

 - **Papcorns_Analysis.ipynb** → Includes my main analysis with visualizations.
-- **Papcorn.sql** → Contains all SQL queries used for data extraction and transformation in SQLite.
+- **Papcorns_Queries.sql** → Contains all SQL queries used for data extraction and transformation in SQLite.
 Also includes the **RFM analysis** for the Bonus Task mentioned at the end of my review.
+- **papcorn.sqbpro** → Final version of the dataset (columns added).

 ---